FAQs About Treatment

 Yes.
 All clients are assessed and undergo a thorough evaluation prior to us creating a treatment plan specific to their needs and situation.
 The evaluation encompasses an assessment of the client’s physical, psychological, social, spiritual and family needs to determine the most appropriate level of care.
 If we cannot help you in your specific situation, we have a wide network that we can refer you to.

-Atlanta Recovery Place accepts clients dealing with dual diagnoses such as addiction and co-occurring mental health issues like depression, unresolved grief, anxiety, trauma, PTSD and bipolar disorders.
+Atlanta Recovery Place accepts clients dealing with substance abuse and dual diagnoses such as addiction and co-occurring mental health issues like depression, unresolved grief, anxiety, trauma, PTSD and bipolar disorders.
 All of our clients have a chemical addiction, but we address the whole patient in their disease.
 We screen the health status of all potential clients to make sure we are the proper facility for care.
 This usually involves a review of any medical history and records by a member of the medical staff, and an intake screening assessment.

 More Frequently Asked Questions